 Let's start with an environment.
-You will then select the Episode (2), or the main pack (All).
-We will give it a Name (3), and enter a description that will help the designer to know what to do, and later to indentify easily the asset.
+You select the ** episode** (2), or the main pack (All).
+We give it a Name (3) and enter a description that helps the designer know what to do and later identify the asset quickly.
 If you have multiple assets to create, click on Confirm and stay.

-For now the assets are linked with the first episode, or with the main pack.
+For now, the assets are linked with the first episode, or with the Main Pack.

 You can edit assets by going to the asset page, hovering the asset you want to modify, and then click on the edit button (1) on the right side of the line.

 On the main asset page, to extend the description, click on the first words (2), and a pop-up opens with the full description.